Skip to main content

 Verify API health

-1. Send a request to the health endpoint (for example: GET /v1/health).
+1. Send a request to the health endpoint: GET /v1/health.

-2. Confirm you receive a 200 OK response.
+2. Confirm that you receive a 200 OK response.

-3. Review the response body for an overall status indicator (for example, status: "ok", if provided).
+3. Review the response body for an overall status indicator, such as status: "ok", if provided.

 4. If you use monitoring or alerting, configure it to call this endpoint regularly and alert on non-2xx responses.